Category Listing: Featured

 In the past, bike manufacturers seem to have designed their bikes for people riding fast on the flat.
 The lowest gears just aren't low enough for normal people doing our more difficult hills.
 That seems to be changing.
 As a result, more bikes are being sold with sensible gears and with options to replace components to give you lower gears.

-If you want to lower your gears, the simplest way is to replace your cassette at the back with one that has more teeth in its largest sprocket.
+• Replace your cassette at the back with one that has more teeth in its largest sprocket.
 Your bike and derailleur will have a maximum sprocket size and range of sprockets (smallest to largest).
 You might, for example, be allowed to go from 25 teeth to 28.
 It doesn't sound a lot, but it will definitely make a difference.
 The manufacturer of your gear changers will have a web page that tells you the limits.
 A bike shop will also be able to advise you.

 You can get an even larger sprocket at the back by either: